theJasonHelmick/SpiceWorld/Spiceworld2023.md

   - Configuring PSReadLine
   - Come to Sean's session for profiles

-## Advanced features - Jeff - land us - 30 min
+## Automating with PowerShell - Jeff - land us - 30 min

-- Using alternate credentials
-- Jeff's AD examples and using PSDrives
+- Console first
+- Creating a basic script
+- Script to basic function
+- Basic function to advanced function
+- Function to module